The artwork of Paul Hogarth for Graham Greene…

 I shall feature more of the Penguin/Hogarth covers in the coming months, there are the white cover variants to the classic Penguin orange originals, these are less elaborate but hard hitting nonetheless.

-For a brief synopsis of Hogarth’s life and career please click here
+For more information and a bibliography of Graham Greene please click here